gaps-closure/capo/formal/ontology/conflict_analyzer.md

 Each new definition is preceeded by either PREDICATE or CONSTRAINT.
 A PREDICATE will be evaluated to true or false but may not hold for all valid programs.
 For a valid program, an expression marked as CONSTRAINT will be true for a valid program.
 Enclave<sub>i</sub> denotes an arbitrary enclave (specified in the CLEJson annotation).

-Let GLOBAL indicate the union of VAR_STATICALLOCGLOBALSCOPE and VAR_STATICALLOCMODULESCOPE assignFunctionEnclave[FUNCTIONENTRY] and assignGlobalEnclave[GLOBAL] are used as output variables and represent maps from function entries to enclaves and global variables to encalve respectively.
+* Let GLOBAL indicate the union of VAR_STATICALLOCGLOBALSCOPE and VAR_STATICALLOCMODULESCOPE.
+* Let assignFunctionEnclave[FUNCTIONENTRY] and assignGlobalEnclave[GLOBAL] be as output variables and represent maps from function entries to enclaves and global variables to encalve respectively.
-Additionally, we use resolvableConflicts[CONTROLDEP] as an output variable indicating a map from each CONTROLDEP edge and to a boolean indicating whether or not the CONTROLDEP is a resolvable conflict.
+* Let resolvableConflicts[CONTROLDEP] be an output variable indicating a map from each CONTROLDEP edge and to a boolean indicating whether or not the CONTROLDEP is a resolvable conflict.
 ***

 ### Assignment